 Tournament staff has contingency plan if Hurricane Michael causes problems

-October 10, 2018 by Bennett Wineka in Livewire with 0 comments
+October 10, 2018 by Bennett Wineka in Livewire, News with 0 comments

 While the United States Disc Golf Championship, which has been susceptible to some foul weather the past couple of years, had near-perfect conditions for 2018, the Ed Headrick Hall of Fame Classic at the International Disc Golf Center this weekend may not be so lucky.